Portuguese Mozambique: Sports

+There were also several facilities and organizations for golf, tennis and wild hunting.
 The nautical sports were also well developed and popular, especially in Lourenço Marques, home to the Clube Naval de Lourenço Marques.
 The largest stadium was the Estádio Salazar, located near Lourenço Marques.
 Opened in 1968, it was at the time the most advanced in Mozambique conforming to standards set by both FIFA and the Union Cycliste Internationale (UCI).
 The cycling track could be adjusted to allow for 20,000 more seats.

 Beginning in the 1950s, motorsport was introduced to Mozambique.
 At first race cars would compete in areas around the city, Polana and along the marginal but as funding and interest increased, a dedicated race track was built in the Costa Do Sol area along and behind the marginal with the ocean to the east with a length of 1.5 km.
 The initial surface of the new track, named Autódromo de Lourenço Marques did not provide enough grip and an accident in the late 1960s killed 8 people and injured many more.
 Therefore, in 1970, the track was renovated and the surface changed to meet the highest international safety requirements that were needed at large events with many spectators.
 The length then increased to 3909 km.
 The city became host to several international and local events beginning with the inauguration on 26 November 1970.